galaxyproject/training-material/topics/tool-generators/slides/introduction.md

 - It is an automated, form driven code generator that runs in Galaxy.
 - It is ideal for turning **simple** scripts from Interactive Environments into tools for workflows.
 - Developed for bioinformaticians needing to produce "real" Galaxy tools for their users from scripts they have developed in Galaxy IEs.
-- It is much easier to learn to use, but consequently has limits in terms of the complexity it can deal with compared to the recommended **full-fat** Galaxy developer tool development software.
+- It is much easier to learn to use, but consequently has limits in terms of the complexity it can deal with compared to the recommended Galaxy developer tool development software.
+- Training is available for those in the "Development in Galaxy" section of the GTN - for example, "Tool development and integration into Galaxy" linked in the follow-up training recommended at the end of this document

 ---